 - A second class honours grade 1 degree in a discipline other than Business, or an equivalent international qualification.

-- If you have achieved a second class honours grade 2 honours degree in a non-Business discipline, you may still obtain a place.
-This will depend on the availability of places.
-You may be invited for interview.
+- If you have achieved a second class honours grade 2 honours degree in a non-Business discipline, your application may be considered if there are places available.

 How to Apply and Closing Dates